Four-Phase Systems

-Four-Phase Systems was a computer company, founded by Lee Boysel and others, which built one of the earliest computers using semiconductor main memory and MOS LSI logic.
+Four-Phase Systems, Inc. was a computer company, founded by Lee Boysel and others, which built one of the earliest computers using semiconductor main memory and MOS LSI logic.
 The company was incorporated in February 1969 and had moderate commercial success.
-It was acquired by Motorola in 1981.
+It was acquired by Motorola in 1982.

 History

 The idea behind Four-Phase Systems began when Boysel was designing MOS components at Fairchild Semiconductor in 1967.
 Boysel wrote a manifesto explaining how a computer could be built from a small number of MOS chips.
 Fairchild made Boysel head of a MOS design group, which he used to design parts satisfying the requirements of his putative computer.
 After doing this, Boysel left to start Four-Phase in October 1968, initially with two other engineers from his Fairchild group as well as others.
 Boysel was not sued by Fairchild, perhaps because of chaos caused by a change in Fairchild management at that time.
 When the company was incorporated in February 1969, he was joined by other engineers from the Fairchild group.
 Robert Noyce, co-founder of Intel, was an early board member.